Overview

 Microsoft Fabric

-Section titled “Microsoft Fabric”- Persistent Staging Area (PSA) (preview) — PSA pattern adapted for PySpark notebooks on Microsoft Fabric.
+Section titled “Microsoft Fabric”- Persistent Staging Area (PSA) (preview): the PSA pattern adapted for PySpark notebooks on Microsoft Fabric.

 Conceptual

-Section titled “Conceptual”- Metadata Architecture — A conceptual design example showing how to structure metadata for a data solution.
+- Metadata Architecture: a conceptual design example showing how to structure metadata for a data solution.

 Using a sample